LLaMafia/SFT_function_learning/README.md

-# SFT: what is it really learning?
+# SFT: what is the model really learning?

 Author: Shangmin Guo